signavio/tech-blog/_posts/2017-01-08-introduce-markdown-poi.md

 lists, quotes and codeblocks can be transformed to a Word document.
 ## Why transform Markdown to a Word document?
 In an workflow management system like [Signavio Workflow] (http://www.signavio.com/products/workflow/) we face the frontier of digital and non-digital age quite often.
-As we try to do everything in a digital way...
+As we try to do everything digital, Markdown is our best friend when it comes to formatting text online, espacially in a workflow management system.
+But usually in an office there are also working a lot of non-tech guys who love using Microsoft Office products like PowerPoint, Excel and Word.